 Follow us on Facebook at

-Residents of Middletown have been encouraged to nominate inductees every year.
+Residents of Middletown and surrounding communities are encouraged to nominate inductees every year.

 Shown on the left: A reduced image of our actual nomination ballot.